 Experience and attitude are major prerequisites for success in any endeavor, especially making movies.

-So to wrap this up, my thinking is: Film school is good for aspiring filmmakers who want to meet and spend four years with friends who share similar interests, determination and drive.
+So to wrap this up, my thinking is: film school is great for aspiring filmmakers who want to meet and spend four years with friends who share similar interests, determination and drive.
 These people will form the foundation of your professional network.
-And if you attend one of the BIG schools, it’s going to look great on your resume…
+And if you attend one of the MAJOR film schools, it’s going to look great on your resume…

 Problem is, unless you plan to teach, most people will never ask to see your degree.
 The other problem is, depending on your film school, you may never get permission to direct or produce your own projects.
 This could be a bit disheartening when you’re paying FIFTY-THOUSAND-DOLLARS (or more) for an education that allows you carry cables and fetch coffee.